Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Background

 Contracts specifying different implementations can be combined via the composition operation ($\parallel$).
 Let $\mathcal{C}_1 = (A_1, G_1)$ and $\mathcal{C}_2 = (A_2, G_2)$ be two contracts.
 The composition $\mathcal{C}=(A,G)=\mathcal{C}_1 \parallel \mathcal{C}_2$ can be computed as follows:

-Intuitively, an implementation satisfying $\mathcal{C}$ must satisfy the guarantees of both $\mathcal{C}_1$ and $\mathcal{C}_2$, hence the operation of intersection in~\eqref{eq:sat_composition_G}.
-An environment for $\mathcal{C}$ should also satisfy all the assumptions, motivating the conjunction of $A_1$ and $A_2$ in~\eqref{eq:sat_composition_A}.\pierg{nir: i dont understand this} However, part of the assumptions in $\mathcal{C}_1$ may be already supported by $\mathcal{C}_2$ and \emph{vice versa}.
-This allows relaxing $A_1 \cap A_2$ with the complement of the guarantees of $\mathcal{C}$~\cite{benveniste2018contracts}. \pierl{I suggest providing first the rigorous definition of composition, then the formula and the intuitive interpretation.
-Also, what are the page limitations?}
+Intuitively, an implementation meeting $\mathcal{C}$ must satisfy both $\mathcal{C}_1$ and $\mathcal{C}_2$'s guarantees, thus the intersection in the second equation.
+An environment for $\mathcal{C}$ should also fulfill all assumptions, which explains the conjunction of $A_1$ and $A_2$.
+However, some assumptions in $\mathcal{C}_1$ may be guaranteed by $\mathcal{C}_2$ and vice versa, allowing the relaxation of $A_1 \cap A_2$ with the complement of $\mathcal{C}$'s guarantees~\cite{benveniste2018contracts}.